taifabdullah-99/taifabdullah/README.md

 ---

-## 🌱 About Me
-I'm passionate about using data to tell stories and solve problems.
-My recent projects have focused on analyzing trends, optimizing operations, and enhancing user engagement.
-As I continue my journey in data analysis, I'm excited to collaborate on meaningful projects and make an impact through data-driven insights.

----

-## ⭐️ Highlights
-- **Languages**: Python, SQL
-- **Libraries & Tools**: Power BI, Excel, Tableau, Power Query
-- **Methodologies**: Data Cleaning, Data Visualization, Data Modeling

 Thank you for visiting my profile!
 Feel free to check out my repositories and connect with me on LinkedIn.